TotallyNotHuman/KFStories/FirstFlight/Chapter-6.md

 Enman addressed the AI. &quot;I am Commander Christopher Enman of the starship _Scalpel_, the flagship of the Kerbin Fleet.
 We hail from a star named Kerbol, ten light-years distant.
 The _Scalpel_ is on an exploratory mission.&quot;

-`Please dispense with the so-called &quot;First Contact&quot; procedures, as you call it.
+`Please dispense with the so-called "First Contact" procedures, as you call it.
 I understand that you are of Kerbol.
 By analyzing your primitively faint radio signals, I have pieced together a lingua matrix; with the matrix, I am able to converse with you in standard Kerblish.`

 &quot;How did you receive our signals?&quot;